nonyedefirst-maker/ascii-animation-player/README.md

 3. Run the command:
   python main.py

-  I use Visual code studio so pressing run with on without debugging works
+  I use Visual code studio so pressing run with or without debugging works